Tryout Frequently asked Questions

 First and foremost, all the registration information must be complete and brought to tryout check-in.
-We encourae you to come in prior to tryouts with your completed documents to receive a FAST PASS which enables you to bypass the long check-in lines at tryouts.
+We encourage you to come in prior to tryouts with your documents completed to receive a FAST PASS which will enable you to bypass the long check-in lines at tryouts.
 Next, come ready to play.
-Due to COVID-19 we are restricted to how many individuals can use the bathroom at a time.
 Wear appropriate volleyball gear (tshirt, shorts, knee pads, gym appropriate shoes).
-Bring a couple of water bottles since water fountains will be not be available in accordance with COVID safety guidelines.
+Bring a couple of water bottles since there is only one water fountain.
 Bring any personal items (glasses, inhalers, tape, braces, medications etc.)

 What happens after you are selected for a team?

 You will find your parent (if under 18).
 Then your parent will be asked to sign the commitment letter and submit the $500.00 deposit.
 You will have a quick meeting whereby you will meet your coach and complete additional paperwork.
 August 15, each player will need to get an AAU 2022-2023 membership once registration opens for the new playing year.
 A player will then report to practice on their assigned start date.

 What if a player is injured and can’t tryout?